 Savannah Film Festival $42,000

-The Savannah Film Festival, hosted by the Savannah College of Art and Design, is one of the largest film festivals in the Southeast welcoming over 200 filmmakers, directors, producers, actors, and industry film professionals annually to historic Savannah, GA.
-The eight day festival consists of a student and professional film competition along with premiere evening screenings, honored guests, and exceptional panels and workshops.
+The Savannah Film Festival, hosted by the Savannah College of Art and Design, welcomes over 200 filmmakers, directors, producers, actors, and industry film professionals annually to Savannah for an eight-day festival consisting of a student and professional film competition, along with premiere evening screenings, honored guests, and exceptional panels and workshops.
+In 2017, the festival is designated to spend over $633,000 in the Savannah area.
+The Savannah Film Festival addresses the City's priorities by providing measureable economic contributions and promoting Savannah as a cultural destination.

 Savannah Music Festival $119,500